vincentjiang10/terrain-map/README.md

 ### Before Running the Program
 #### Note
 Running a large-sized terrain map may cause some animation and drawing delay.
 Typically, a size of 7 or below (can be set in the GUI) is recommended.
+Additionally, to create contrast between the top and bottom surfaces of the map, set luminance to low and light angle to high in the GUI.

 #### Prerequisites
 This project implements the [StdDraw library](https://introcs.cs.princeton.edu/java/stdlib/javadoc/StdDraw.html), a simple graphics library which uses built-in Java APIs like Java AWT and Swing.
 The [StdDraw.java](StdDraw.java) file has been included already, but please ensure the Java Runtime Environment (JRE) is downloaded by installing the latest [Java SE Development Kit (JDK)](https://www.oracle.com/java/technologies/downloads/).
 Additionally, ensure that [Git](https://git-scm.com/downloads) has been installed.